Halong Bay Quang Ninh, Vietnam Travel Guide

 The peaceful environment fosters relaxation and rejuvenation.

-Nightlife is quieter, with different ways to cultural shows and relaxed social settings.
+Nightlife is quieter, with alternatives for cultural shows and relaxed social settings.

 Most activities conclude by 10-11 PM, including several bars open later on weekends.